VlodkoMr/simple-dca/README.md

-# Simple DCA
+# Flex DCA

-Welcome to SimpleDCA, where seamless crypto swaps meet the well-known Dollar Cost Averaging (DCA) strategy.
+Welcome to FlexDCA, where seamless crypto swaps meet the well-known Dollar Cost Averaging (DCA) strategy.
 Diversify and enhance your portfolio effortlessly with our user-friendly platform.
 Simplify crypto investing with precision and strategy, using the tried-and-true DCA approach for optimal results.